-A wine filter is not designed to remove visible particles in the wine.
+A wine filter is not designed to remove visible particles from a wine.
 A wine filter is designed to take out very fine particles, smaller than the human eye can see.
 This gives the wine a beautiful, polished appearance.
+It brightens the wine.

-If you are making wine from wine concentrates, the sediment will fall out very easily if given some time, but if you are making a homemade grape wine from fresh grapes, getting all the sediment to drop out can be a challenge.
-For this reason, it is suggest that you treat the wine with one of our wine making products called Speedy Bentonite before filtering.
+If you are making wine from wine concentrates, the sediment will fall out fairly easily on its own in a week or two, but if you are making wine from fresh grapes or some other fruit, getting all the sediment to drop out can sometimes be challenging.
+For this reason, it is suggest that you treat the wine with bentonite before filtering.

-Speedy Bentonite along with several other wine making products we offer are wine fining agents.
-These fining agents will help to speed up the natural falling-out of the sediment so you can filter your wine sooner and more efficiently.
-To learn more about fining agents you may want to reading the article, "Using Finings To Improve Your Wine".
+Speedy bentonite is a fining agent that will help speed up the natural falling-out of the sediment so you can filter your wine sooner and more efficiently.
+To learn more about fining agents you may want to reading the article, “Using Finings To Improve Your Wine“.

 Happy Wine Making,

 Ed Kraus is a 3rd generation home brewer/winemaker and has been an owner of E. C. Kraus since 1999.
 He has been helping individuals make better wine and beer for over 25 years.